-Hunting with your dog is an exhilarating way to experience outdoor life with your furred friend.
+Hunting with dogs is an exciting way to experience outdoor life together.
 Dogs have been hunting with humans for millennia.
 Many hunting breeds were actually developed specifically to find, flush out, or retrieve game.
 But that doesn’t mean that your dog will automatically know what to do on a hunt.

-Before you head out in search of game with your canine companion, you’ll need to train your dog.
+Before you head out in search of game with your dog, you’ll need to train them.
 Aside from helping you find and retrieve the quarry you’re after, dogs also must become used to loud sounds like gunshots.
 You’ll also need to bring along the proper hunting gear necessary to keep your dog safe and satisfied in the field.

 Reward your dog as they slowly get used to the shots.
-The process continues gradually until the gunner is eventually right beside the dog when shooting.
+Continue the process gradually, until the gunner is eventually right beside the dog when shooting.

-Trainer Barton Ramsey recommends starting obedience training at eight weeks of age and retrieval training at six to seven months old.
-This allows the dog to have the necessary skills and physical ability to handle more demanding tasks.
+Trainer Barton Ramsey recommends starting obedience training when your dog is 8 weeks old.
+He recommends starting retrieval training when they’re 6 to 7 months old.
+By this point, your dog will have the necessary skills and physical ability to handle more demanding tasks.

 When teaching dogs to find and flush out game, Harper suggests running quartering drills regularly.
-Quartering drills teach your dog to run back and forth in a zigzag pattern ahead of you.
+Quartering drills teach your dog to run back and forth ahead of you in a zigzag pattern.
 This allows them to locate more game than walking in a straight line.
 You can set up bumpers to guide your dog in this pattern, and use slight arm movements to help guide your dog.
-After the dog approaches each bumper, praise or treat your pup.
+After the dog approaches each bumper, praise your dog or give them a tasty treat.

 An excellent way to train your hunting dogs to retrieve game is to simulate a hunting scenario using decoys.
 Repeat the training on land and in water.
 This helps dogs get acclimated to different kinds of terrain.

-Blind retrieve training is also critical.
-It allows you to guide a pooch to a fallen bird that the dog might not have seen fall.
-Though it requires diligent training to perfect, Harper suggests learning to guide your dog through a series of whistles and/or hand signals.
+Blind retrieve training is also critical, since it allows you to guide a dog to a fallen bird that they might not have seen fall.
+Perfecting blind training can be challenging, and Harper suggests learning to guide your dog by using a series of dog whistles and/or hand signals.

-Before heading off to a hunt, see if your dog has what it takes to become a skilled hunting dog by participating in AKC Retriever Field Trials and hunting tests.
-Harper regularly participates in both with her dogs.
+Before hunting with dogs, consider participating in AKC Retriever Field Trials and hunting tests.
 Hunt tests help show you how well your dog will perform in the field.
 Field trials, meanwhile, let more experienced dogs show off their skills on the hunt.
-Plus, the events are geared towards the unique skills of different breeds including Pointers, Retrievers, and Spaniels.
+Plus, the events are geared towards the unique skills of different breeds, including Pointers, Retrievers, and Spaniels.

-Owens and his dogs also regularly participate in both AKC events, as well as those of the Master National Retriever Club.
-Not only do these events ensure that his dogs are ready for the hunt, They also keep dogs active and in-shape during the off-season.
+Harper and Owens regularly participate in both field trials and hunt tests with their dogs.
+Owens also participates in events through the Master National Retriever Club.
+These hunt-focused events ensure that his dogs are ready for the hunt and help keep dogs active and in shape during the off-season.